Experimental Realization of Device-Independent Quantum Randomness Expansion: System characterization

 \subsection{Assignment of input probability distribution}

-We utilise the PEF in determining the input probability distribution.
-We simulate a set of input-output distributions $\bar{\nu}(CZ)=\mu(Z)\bar{\nu}(C|Z)$ with different input probability distributions $\mu(Z)$, and $\bar{\nu}(C|Z)$ is an input-conditioned probability distribution simulated based on our previous experimental data.
-We define $b_s = (4-3q)/q$, which is the ratio between the probability of $Z = (00)$ and any of the other three inputs, as the bias parameter in the spot-checking protocol.
-As shown by Fig.~\ref{Fig:spot-check PEF}, we vary the value of $b_s$ and $\alpha$ and optimize the PEF to maximize $r_{\bar{\nu}}(F',\alpha)$.
+In this subsection we present the results in determining the input-output probability distribution.
+Following the route in Sec.~\ref{sec:ParDet}, we simulate a set of input-output distributions $\bar{\nu}(CZ)=\mu(Z)\bar{\nu}(C|Z)$ with different input probability distributions $\mu(Z)$, and $\bar{\nu}(C|Z)$ is an input-conditioned probability distribution simulated based on our previous experimental data.
+In the simulation of a set of input-conditioned probability distribution with the Eberhard model, the key experimental parameters for the simulation include the efficiencies in different processes of the experiment, the choices of measurement bases and the entangled state, the state fidelity, the mean photon number of the entangled photon source, the visibility, etc. For the detailed simulation procedure, one may refer to the Supplementary Material of~\cite{LiPRL2018}.
+As shown by Fig.~\ref{Fig:spot-check PEF}, we optimize the PEF to maximize $r_{\bar{\nu}}(F',\alpha)$, with various values of $(1-q)/q$, which is the ratio of the number of spot trials to the number of checking trials, and the order $\alpha$ in the QEF.
 If $r_{\bar{\nu}}(F',\alpha)>r_{\text{in}}$ we consider the input probability distribution to be feasible for randomness expansion.
-We try to find a setting to minimize the number of trials for randomness expansion to our best.
+We try to find {an input probability distribution} to minimize the number of trials for randomness expansion to our best.
 From PEF results, we find that with the power $\alpha$ around the level of $1+1\times10^{-6}$, an efficient randomness expansion is possible.
+Afterwards we perform a fine-grained optimization with $\alpha$ varying around this value, and determine $\alpha=1+1.172\times 10^{-6}$.
+From the PEF optimization results, we determine the ratio of the number of spot trials to the number of checking trials to be $(1-q)/q=8375 (q=0.000119)$, corresponding to an input entropy rate of $r_{\text{in}}=0.00197$.
+A detailed description of experimentally realising a biased QRNG can be referred to our previous work~\cite{liu2018device}.